jalagar/animated-art-engine/README.md

 some of the pixel hex colors were off.
 Also depending on CPU usage, the program would crash.
 I spent days debugging, when I just decided to start from scratch in another language.

-Initially I tried PIL, imageio, and a few Python libraries, but they all had issues generating gifs.
+I then tried imageio, and a few Python libraries, but they all had some issues generating gifs.

 I spent weeks finding the best tool for this job, and came across [gifski](https://gif.ski/).
 This creates incredibly clean gifs and worked the best.

 Now, generating 15 gifs takes < 30 seconds and renders with perfect pixel quality!